simonknittel/static-site-generator/README.md

 ## Full documentation

-For the full documentation checkout the [documentation](./documentation) directory
+For the full documentation checkout the [documentation](./documentation/INDEX.md)